 - Possible jail time is increased to a minimum of 96 hours in the county jail but no more than one year.

 - The fine is between $390 and $1,000 and will likely be higher than the fine from the first offense.
-The court will also add penalty assessments to the fine which will increase the total amount substantially.
+The court will also add penalty assessments to the fine which will typically multiply the total amount by five.
+So a $390 fine with penalty assessments is around $1950.

 - Jail time or community labor can be completed in lieu of the fine.